Jcanela-g/se_project_spots/README.md

 ## My thoughts

 This project was very enjoying and a bit stressful at the same time.
 I really liked that it was through FIGMA so that it gives that real world feel of how you would get a project.
+Form validation and submit button function to switch between active and disabled at the appropriate times was challenging.
+Putting this together was a great learning opportunity.

 ## Github pages link